A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Foreground Modelling to Include Chromaticity

 where

-By factoring the frequency dependent components out of the integral in this manner, it allows the $N$ ``chromaticity functions'', $K_i\left(\nu\right)$, to be precalculated outside of the likelihood, which greatly expedites likelihood evaluations.
+This allows the $N$ ``chromaticity functions'', $K_i\left(\nu\right)$, to be precalculated outside of the likelihood, which greatly expedites likelihood evaluations.

 \Cref{fig:log_spir_chromatic_functions} shows the chromaticity functions produced by a log spiral antenna, for 1 hour and 6 hours of observation, with the galaxy above and below the horizon.
 These plots are for $N=9$ in all cases, thus producing 9 chromaticity functions.
 The relative magnitude of each chromatic function is dependent on both the total power within the defined region and its overlap with the beam. $K_8\left(\nu\right)$ and $K_9\left(\nu\right)$ show much lower magnitudes in all cases due to covering much smaller areas.
 When the galaxy is below the horizon, the magnitude of $K_1\left(\nu\right)$ decreases, as could be expected.
-The chromaticity functions when the galaxy up show a much greater degree of fluctuations than those when the galaxy is down.
+The chromaticity functions when the galaxy is up show a much greater degree of fluctuations than those when the galaxy is down.
 In addition, increasing the integration time results in the chromaticity functions smoothing somewhat and the difference between their absolute magnitudes decreasing.
 This is consistent with the results observed in \Cref{sec:polyfore_fit}, with less galactic contribution and longer integration time giving less chromatic distortion.

-It should be noted that, when fitting real data, it may be preferable to update this model to also multiply each $K_i\left(\nu\right)$ by a scale factor parameter, $A_i$.
-Doing so would give the model more capacity to account for differences between the base map from which the model is generated, $T_{408}\left(\theta,\phi\right)$ in \Cref{eq:chromfunc}, and the true sky at that reference frequency, as the base map cannot be expected to be perfectly accurate in practice.
-However, as the data in the model case considered here is generated from the same base map as is used in the data, any $A_i$ parameters would be 1 by definition, so they are not included here for simplicity.
+It should be noted that, in practice, there may be differences between the base map from which the model is generated, $T_{230}\left(\theta,\phi\right)$ in \Cref{eq:chromfunc}, and the true sky at that reference frequency, as the base map cannot be expected to be perfectly accurate.
+Therefore, one of the ways this model could be improved further would be to have it account for these potential differences.
+For example, each $K_i\left(\nu\right)$ could be multiplied by an additional scale factor parameter, $A_i$, with priors set by the uncertainties of the base map.
+This could then potentially be improved further by including correlations between these $A_i$ parameters.
+This extension to the model is not included here for simplicity, as the data in the test case considered here is generated from the same base map as is used in the data, so any $A_i$ parameters would be 1 by definition.
+However, when applying this method to real data, the analysis can be repeated using this addition, and similar models accounting for the uncertainty in the base map.
+The Bayesian evidence can then be used to determine which, if any, characterisations of base map uncertainty are favoured by the data.